All Episodes

 They will adapt.

-But the headline here for the hills to wouldn't it wouldn't it be more accurate to say global warming causing greening of the earth.
+Wouldn't it be more accurate to say global warming causing greening of the earth?

-This headline plants and trees head for the hills to escape global warming.
+This headline, plants and trees head for the hills to escape global warming.

-This headline makes as much sense as a headline like this people flocking to the coasts to escape rising salaries.
+This headline makes as much sense as a headline like this.

 Yes, I meant to say salaries.